JaynieA/Weekend3_Calculator/README.md

 3 - Same as 2, but also includes: Abstraction is used in such a way that the application is modular where appropriate.
 Styling is used to complete the user experience in such a way that is visually appealing.
 Hard and Pro mode complete.

 #Stretch Goals
-[ ] Change results longer than 8 characters to return exponentials or a rounded result for decimals
+[x] Round results to have a max of 7 decimal places

 [x] Style app to be responsive